Foundations of an Effective Business Travel Management

 - Increasing transparency within the organization

 Safeguarding employee safety during corporate travel is the top concern for most of the companies.
 Irrespective of the sector they operate in or the scale of their operations.
-Growth in the business travel volumes changes due to several factors like climatic changes, natural disasters, terrorist activities, accidents, political unrest, etc. These factors have created a high need for companies to have a comprehensive and structured safety program for business travel.
+Growth in business travel volumes changes due to several factors like climatic changes, natural disasters, terrorist activities, accidents, political unrest, etc. These factors have created a high need for companies to have a comprehensive and structured safety program for business travel.

 As safety in travel gains momentum, business travel admins are well-positioned to fill travel policy gaps.
 They also prepare their companies for future safety challenges.
-Pre-emptive initiatives to facilitate employees like safety trainings, pre-trip documents, and more can drill a sense of security in employees.
+Pre-emptive initiatives to facilitate employees like safety training, pre-trip documents, and more can drill a sense of security in employees.
 This may, in turn, result in increased productivity and loyalty among employees, thereby boosting the business.

 Role of companies in Duty of Care

-This addresses the moral and legal responsibilities of employers towards their employees in maintaining their well-being, security, and safety, during travel.
+This addresses the moral and legal responsibilities of employers towards their employees in maintaining their well-being, security, and safety during travel.
 This concept has evolved over the decades, with growing relevance in business travel.

 As companies expand and explore new geographies, ‘Duty of Care’ has become a significant component of any corporate travel program.
 Under this, employers have the responsibility to implement appropriate travel policies and risk management to protect their employees from possible harm.

 A travel risk management program is a well-rehearsed plan that provides Duty of Care to employees.
 Various situations can arise while employees are on their business trips, ranging from natural disasters to civic unrest.
 A robust travel risk management program properly equips employees to handle such situations and complete their travel safely.
 It does not eliminate risks; it highlights them and mitigates them to some extent.